 Fire Extinguisher Classes.
 This instruction is given to a wide variety of companies, businesses, and social groups.
 Instruction includes identifying the various types of fires, when to combat fires, how to safely use extinguishers, and various fire and life-safety techniques and practices.
 Participants may elect to demonstrate their knowledge by putting out a small gasoline fire with an extinguisher.

 The Helena Fire Department currently enforces the 2012 Edition of the International Fire Code.
-We also have fire related ordinances in Title 3, Chapter 9, of the Helena City Code.
+We also have fire related ordinances in Title 3, Chapter 9, of the Helena City Code and Montana Code Annotated.
 These codes are applied during construction plan reviews and inspections of existing buildings.

 Plan Review.
-General building construction plans are reviewed for such items as: Emergency access; water supplies, fire hydrants, as well as compliance with special hazards and processes.
-Fire detection and suppression systems are reviewed by Fire Safety Consultants Incorporated (FSCI).
-For submission information, details and pricing, please visit www.firesafetyfsci.com.
+General building construction plans are reviewed for items such as: emergency access; water supplies, fire hydrants, as well as compliance with special hazards and processes.
+Fire detection and suppression systems are reviewed by Fire Safety Consultants Incorporated (FSCI), who you can contact for submission information, details and pricing.

 Inspections.
 Inspections are conducted in all existing public and commercial properties within the City of Helena to keep our visitors and citizens safe.
 When safety issues are discovered, we work with the building owners or managers to correct the issues in a timely manner.

 We investigate the origin, cause, and circumstances, of many fires.
-In arson related cases, we may also include such agencies as the Police Department, Bureau of Alcohol, Tobacco, and Firearms, County Attorney’s Office, State Fire Marshal's Offices, and other criminal justice agencies.
+In arson related cases, we may also include such agencies as the Helena Police Department, Bureau of Alcohol, Tobacco, and Firearms, County Attorney’s Office, State Fire Marshal's Office, and other criminal justice agencies.

 The Fire Prevention Bureau also handles a wide variety of complaints from concerned citizens, issue permits for hazardous activities, and administers a key lock box system throughout the community that enables our fire crews to enter buildings in an efficient manner.

-We enjoy our chosen profession and are dedicated to the prevention of fires.
-If we can ever provide our services to you, please don't hesitate to call.
+We enjoy our chosen profession and are dedicated to the prevention of fires and ensuring public safety.

 The primary purpose of a fire department and the core reason for its existence is to fight fire.
-At the Helena Fire Department, this core work is carried out primarily by the members of the Suppression Division.
-The Division is comprised of thirty-six members organized into three shifts of twelve persons each.
+At the Helena Fire Department, this core work is carried out primarily by the thirty-six (36) members of the Suppression Division.
+The members are organized into three shifts of twelve persons each.
 These shifts work 24 hours on, 48 hours off in what is called the 24/48 schedule.
+The 3-shift rotation ensures the City of Helena is protected 24/7/365 and the staff is properly rested and ready for any emergency.
 When vacations and days off are factored in, the net result is a nine-person initial fire response originating out of two stations.
 To compensate for the small initial attack force, the Suppression Division relies on early notification, rapid response and aggressive interior attack to suppress fires before they can increase too drastically in size.
-These tactics have mostly been successful, with most structure fires in Helena being held to “room and contents” and occasionally to “building of origin” in size.
+These tactics have been successful, with most structure fires in Helena being held to “room and contents” and occasionally to “building of origin” in size.

-In those instances where the above tactics are unsuccessful, day staff personnel and off-duty members are called back to work using a paging system to create a larger suppression force.
-Additionally, we make such requests for assistance of our mutual aid neighbors on larger incidents.
-In most of these cases, the fire has typically gone undetected for a long period of time.
+In those instances where the above tactics are unsuccessful, Admin personnel and off-duty members are called back to work using a paging system to create a larger suppression force.
+Additionally, we make requests for assistance of our mutual aid neighbors on larger incidents.
+In most cases, the fire has gone undetected for a long period of time.
 These usually become defensive fires requiring the application of large amounts of water from master stream devices capable of delivering hundreds or even thousands of gallons of water a minute.
-The Stedman Foundry Fire in December of 2003 would be an example.
 Fortunately, fires of such magnitude are rare.

 The Suppression Division also uses state-of-the-art technology to augment their aggressive initial fire attack: including 1) the most up-to-date personal protective equipment, 2) thermal imaging cameras (revealing fire hot-spots), 3) compressed air foam systems (CAFS) and 4) mobile data terminals (MDTs) which will allow on-scene commanders to access information pertinent to the incident.
 Even with all these technological advances, most actual firefighting is still carried out using brute, manual labor to search out and extinguish fires.
 A physically fit, appropriately trained and equipped, rapidly deployed, sufficiently sized workforce is still the key to successful fire suppression.